unaschneck/pydar/README.md

 ![license](https://img.shields.io/github/license/unaschneck/pydar)
 [![NSF-2141064](https://img.shields.io/badge/NSF-2141064-blue)](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2141064&HistoricalAwards=false)

-Python Package to access and manipulate CASSINI RADAR images in one place
+A Python package to access, download, view, and manipulate Cassini RADAR images in one place

-* Find relevant flyby observation numbers and IDs for a specific region, feature, or location
+* Find relevant flyby observation numbers and IDs for a range of regions, feature, or specific latitude/longitude
-* Retrieve flyby observation data (.FMT, .TAB, .LBL, .IMG) from SBDR and BIDR by default
+* Use flyby observation numbers/IDs to retrieve flyby observation data (.FMT, .TAB, .LBL, .IMG) from SBDR and BIDR by default
-* Access AAREADME and .LBL readme information
+* Access specific observation data AAREADME and .LBL readme information
 * Display PDS image retrieved for flyby observation

 NOTE: This is Beta quality software that is being actively developed, use at your own risk.
 This project is not supported or endorsed by either JPL or NASA.
 The code is provided “as is”, use at your own risk.